Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 The only fundamental dependencies are `Yomichan` (to create the note) and the `Anki-Connect` add-on (to export the note from `Yomichan`, download the note, and for certain features to work within the note).
 Absolutely nothing else is required.
-This helps with ensuring the lifespan of the note, and to make the note more stable across various Anki versions.
+This helps with maintaining stability across various Anki versions.

 ## Modularized, Customizable & Extendable
-This project ships with built-in tools to easily disable/enable features, or even completely remove them from the base template via compile-time options.
+This project ships with [built-in tools](modding.md) to easily disable/enable features, or even completely remove them from the base template via compile-time options.
 Additionally, there are many built-in ways to extend the note to suit your exact needs.